bugsbugsbux/notes-on-nix/notes-on-nix.md

 (=create) and define (=use) so called options (see below) while still keeping a unified state.
-To make this work, loading the different modules (=configuration parts) must be handled by the modules system and cannot simply be done using `import` function.
+To make this work, loading the different modules (=configuration parts) must be handled by the modules system and cannot simply be done using the builtin `import` function.

 Instead, the module system automatically loads most of the "in-tree" modules located in the **modules directory** `<nixpkgs/nixos/modules>`